 Historical hazardous waste problems did not fit into the regulatory hazardous waste system until the passage of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA, or Superfund) of 1980.
-This act created a large scale national program to identify and remediate sites contaminated from historical hazardous waste problems and whose owners were no longer available or financially solvent to pay for the cleanup, or whose owners were no longer around.
+This act created a large scale national program to identify, investigate, and remediate sites contaminated from historical hazardous waste problems and whose owners were no longer available or financially solvent to pay for the cleanup, or whose owners were no longer around.
 The term "Superfund" was coined to describe the source of funding for this program.
 Funding for remedial action was initially obtained from a national revolving fund.
 The fund obtained its monies through taxes paid on chemical feedstocks used in the manufacture of chemical products that were likely to become hazardous waste.
-This fund has not been reauthorized since 1996 and funding now relies on general appropriations from Congress.
 Superfund also established a mechanism to recover cleanup costs from potentially responsible parties.

 DEQ's Superfund Program conducts and oversees pre-remedial and remedial activities on several Superfund sites.
 The Oklahoma Superfund Program relies on federal monies awarded through a cooperative agreement with EPA.
-There are sixteen sites in Oklahoma that have been added to the EPA National Priority List (NPL).
+There are seventeen sites in Oklahoma that have been added to the EPA National Priority List (NPL).
 EPA ranks sites for clean-up based on the actual or potential risks posed to human health or the environment.

 DEQ's Voluntary Cleanup Program and Brownfields Program have several large Superfund-like sites that are undergoing investigation and cleanup.
-In addition to these larger sites the Voluntary Cleanup Program and the Brownfields program have dozens of sites that are undergoing remediation for groundwater contamination that are not listed here.
-There are also many RCRA sites that are undergoing corrective action for groundwater contamination that are not listed here.
+In addition to these larger sites the Voluntary Cleanup Program and the Brownfields Program have dozens of sites that are undergoing remediation for groundwater contamination that are not listed here.
+There are also many RCRA sites that are undergoing Corrective Action for groundwater contamination that are not listed here.

-DEQ also has authority under 27A O.S. §2-7-123 for risk based remediations, and/or 27A O.S. §2-15-107 for Brownfields sites to place notices on property deeds of risk-based remediation and also allows for restrictions on certain uses, including the use of groundwater if appropriate.
+DEQ has authority under 27A O.S. §2-7-123 for risk-based remediations, and/or 27A O.S. §2-15-107 for Brownfields sites to place notices on property deeds of risk-based remediation and restrictions on certain uses, including the use of groundwater if appropriate.
 Some of the sites listed below have such notices and restrictions filed in their respective county land records.